nreaLms/halflife-featureful/README.md

 * Security guards can be spawned with gun drawn.
 * Scientists can heal other allies beside the player (e.g. security guards and other scientists)
 * The delay before scientist can heal again can be configured via skill.cfg (1 minute by default)
-* Talk monsters can have a configurable tolerance level to player hits.
+* Ally monsters can have a configurable tolerance level to player hits.

 ### Alien slave features